mrtsfn601/mustafa-project/docs/WIKI.md

 ```

 A PEG ratio of 1 typically suggests that a stock is fairly valued, meaning its price reflects its expected earnings growth.
 A PEG ratio below 1 might indicate that a stock is undervalued, while a ratio above 1 could suggest it's overvalued.

+## Technical Analysis

+- Technical Analysis - is the study of market action, primarily through the use of charts, for the purspose of forecasting future price trends.
+- Market Action - includes the three principal sources of information - price, voulme, and open interest.
+(Open interest is used only in futures and options.)
+- Philosophy of Rationale - market action discounts everything (anything that can possibly affect the price - fundamentally, politically, psycologically, or otherwise - is actually reflected in the price of that market); prices move in trends.
+- Supply and demand - the underlying forces of supply and demand, the economic fundamentals of a market, that cause bull and bear markets.
+The charts do not in themselves cause markets to move up or down.